-The 4.7" (12 cm) QF Mark IX was used on most destroyers built in the 1930s and 1940s. he Mark XII was for use in twin mountings and was almost identical to the Mark IX, being slightly heavier and longer.
+The 4.7" (12 cm) QF Mark IX was used on most destroyers built in the 1930s and 1940s.
+The almost identical Mark XII was designed for use in twin mountings and differed from the Mark IX in being slightly heavier and longer.
 Both Marks fired separate ammunition, otherwise they were similar to the preceding 4.7" (12 cm) BL Mark I. A wet-mount version of the Mark IX was developed for submarines, but only a few were in service and these were replaced by standard 4"/40 (10.2 cm) submarine guns prior to World War II.

 Mark IX was constructed of A tube, jacket 80 inches (203 cm) to the muzzle and breech ring.
 Used a manually operated horizontal sliding breech block with semi-automatic opening.
 Mark IXA was of loose barrel construction with a removable breech ring.
 Mark IX* denoted differences in breech ring and semi-automatic breech, which were originally used for two-part wire wound experimental guns.
 A number of Mark IX* guns were used on destroyers built for Argentina, Brazil and Turkey, but not all of these were delivered.
 Mark IX** denoted differences in breech ring for CPXVIII mounting.
 Mark IX**A was for guns converted to loose barrel construction with a removable breech ring.
 Mark IX**B were new loose barrel guns which differed from Mark IX**A in the breech ring/jacket connection and removable breech ring.

 Mark XII was generally similar to Mark IX except that it had a removable breech ring.
 Mark XIIx had no register on the rear of A tube and breech rings were machined to match.
 Mark XIIB was of loose barrel construction.